infominer33/infominer33.github.io/_pages/index.md

 * [Ernesto.net - Hyperledger Indy Architecture](https://www.ernesto.net/hyperledger-indy-architecture/)
 * [A History of Hyperledger Indy](https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity)

-Yay! so you can see created DIDecentralized (formerly named [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id/graphs/contributors)) was created on November 11, 2019.
+You can see created DIDecentralized (formerly named [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id/graphs/contributors)) was created on November 11, 2019.

 That's also when I began learning to use GitHub and Git.